JSON-UNIFY/Data-Contracts/sample_MD_output.md

 ### PyUnify can guide you step-by-step to fill out empty tables and fields in order to enrich the discoverability and quality of the data experience you are creating for those that will use your data.
 ## Compute
+If you want to add any event listeners to auto-trigger an event, this is where it would be listed.
+For example, if data is updated, you might want to auto-update documentation.
+You may want to have a function that posts to GitHub, or does an NLP check.
 ```
 | function   | event listener description   |
 |------------|------------------------------|
 ```
 ## Concepts - Headers
+Any documentation or the concepts used in the headers of your data table.
 ```
 |    | name               | type   | description   | wikidata   |
 |---:|:-------------------|:-------|:--------------|:-----------|